ahmedmkamal313/ahmedmkamal313/README.md

 I’m a software engineering student at ALX who is interested in backend development.
 I’m passionate about solving problems with code and learning new technologies.
-I’m currently learning Python, C, JavaScript, HTML, and CSS, and more advanced topics such as data structures, algorithms, system engineering, devops, data structures and algorithms, low-level programming, and Linux.
+I’m currently learning Python, C, JavaScript, HTML, and CSS, and more advanced topics such as data structures, algorithms, system engineering, devops, low-level programming, and Linux.
 I’m also interested in artificial intelligence, machine learning, and blockchain.
 ## :file_cabinet: Projects
 Some of the projects that I have worked on or are currently working on are: